hpc/charliecloud/doc/ch-run.rst

   Unset, because this is almost certainly a host path, and that host path is made available in the guest at :code:`/tmp` unless :code:`--private-tmp` is given.

+After user changes, i.e. cannot be altered by the user with :code:`ch-run`:

+:code:`$CH_RUNNING`
+  Set to :code:`Weird Al Yankovic`.
+While a process can figure out that it’s in an unprivileged container and what namespaces are active without this hint, that can be messy, and there is no way to tell that it’s a *Charliecloud* container specifically.
+This variable makes such a test simple and well-defined.

 Setting variables with :code:`--set-env` or :code:`--set-env0`
 --------------------------------------------------------------